themysticsavages/cloudbot-discord/readme.md

-    shorten - Shorten down a URL with Rebrandly poll - Set up a relatively customizable poll with reactions fortnite - Get recent news and the battle map from 'Fortnite'
+    shorten - Shorten down a URL with Rebrandly poll - Set up a relatively customizable poll with reactions fortnite - Get recent news and the battle map from 'Fortnite' get - Download a file to the bot servers (if it's a text document, you can read it)
 ```

 ## Addons